adc-trust-ai/trust-free/MANUAL.md

 - `stoppingR2: float, default=0.95`

   Stopping condition 3.
-This is a less arbitrary criterion than the usual 'minimum impurity decrease', as it has a more intuitive scale.
+This is a more intuitive and less arbitrary criterion than the usual 'minimum impurity decrease', as it offers the same scale regardless of dataset.
   If the current training R^2 in a given node attains or exceeds the stoppingR2 threshold the node will not split further.
 This should speed up training and reduce overfitting.
   Lower values imply (potentially) faster training, less overfitting but more underfitting.
 Higher values imply (potentially) slower training, more overfitting but less underfitting.
   A value of 1 (or higher) disables this stopping condition.
 A value of 0 (or lower) skips training altogether (hence must not be chosen).

 - `scaling: {'RobS', 'StdS', 'MinMaxS', 'none'}, default='robs'`

   Scaling method desired (not case-sensitive).
-"RobS" stands for robust scaling, which is more robust to outliers than StdS (standard scaling), but also slightly slower.
+"RobS" stands for robust scaling, which is more robust to outliers than StdS (standard scaling), but also slightly slower (and it can be problematic for highly unbalanced categorical features).
   The string (!) "none" signifies that no scaling should be performed (generally discouraged).

 - `random_state: int, default=123`